nick297/fast5_scripts/README.md

 # fast5_scripts

 Simple python scripts for working with nanopore data.
+Other software is available and recommended including poretools and poRe.
+Some code shamelessly borrowed from poretools.

 fast5Watcher
 ============